 Please note New Dramatists is not in the position to be a visa sponsor.

 To Begin Your Application, visit this page: http://newdramatists.org/admissions and click the appropriate button to “Begin Application” for either a new user or return applicant.
 The buttons will become active at noon on August 15, 2023.
 You will be prompted to create an online account or to log into an existing account.
 You will be able to return to your saved application to continue working until you complete the final tab and click “Submit Your Application”, at which point you will no longer have access.

 Follow the prompts to Confirm your Eligibility and Enter Your Contact Information.

-- Enter or Copy-and-Paste a Statement of Intent the equivalent length of up to but no longer than a one-page letter.
-The Statement of Intent is introduced at the final meeting.
+Enter or Copy-and-Paste a Letter of Intent the equivalent length of up to but no longer than one page.
+The Letter of Intent is introduced at the final meeting.
 At this point in the process, both of your plays have been read by the entire committee, who are tasked with intuiting who you are as a writer through your work.
 The statement is an opportunity for them to hear directly from you.
-Questions that are often lingering at this stage include: Why did you choose these plays to submit?
-How would you benefit from and contribute to the ND playwright community?
-Why now?
-What compels you to write for the theatre?
-The application will include details on the specific questions you should address in your letter.
+This is your opportunity to provide context for the plays you submitted, and to help the panelists understand what compels you to join New Dramatists’ playwright company.

-- Upload a Stand-Alone Title Page for each play that includes your full name and contact information in the document.
-Optional: we suggest you include a brief summary of the play in this document to help panelists recall your work, after having read over 100 scripts.
+Upload a Stand-Alone Title Page for each play that includes your full name and contact information in the document.
+Optional: you are welcome to include a brief summary of the play in this document to help panelists recall your work, after having read over 100 scripts.

 - Please do not put any identifying information in the script documents.
 Identifying information includes: your name, contact information, production/development histories, awards, your agent, special thanks, hyperlinks, actors/production team, etc.